+MESSAGE FROM

-MESSAGE FROM THE CHAIR AND PRESIDENT/ CHIEF EXECUTIVE OFFICER
+THE CHAIR AND PRESIDENT/CHIEF EXECUTIVE OFFICER

-We are pleased to present the 2014-15 Annual Report of the Ontario Capital Growth Corporation (OCGC).
-This report highlights OCGC's progress during the fiscal year which ended on March 31, 2015.
+We are pleased to present the 2015-16 Annual Report of the Ontario Capital Growth Corporation (OCGC).
+This report highlights OCGC's progress during the fiscal year which ended on March 31, 2016.

-OCGC is focused on continuing its important role in developing a long term, sustainable venture capital industry in Ontario which will in turn strengthen the economy and create Ontario-based employment opportunities.
-OCGC provides access to capital that will enable Ontario technology companies to achieve the scale necessary to realize their full economic potential and compete in global markets.
+OCGC is focused on continuing its important role in developing a long term, sustainable venture capital industry in Ontario, which will in turn strengthen the economy and create Ontario-based employment opportunities in key economic sectors to Ontario.
+OCGC provides access to capital that will enable Ontario's promising start-up and early stage companies achieve the scale necessary to realize their full economic potential and compete in global markets.
+To date through OCGC's venture capital initiatives, our portfolio companies have created/retained over 5,400 careers in Canada, with the majority of these in Ontario, and cumulatively recorded approximately \$2.4 billion in revenues and \$750 million R&D expenditures.

 The Ontario Venture Capital Fund (OVCF) helped establish nine Ontario-based/focused venture capital funds, providing important lead orders to those funds to raise additional capital available to Ontario companies.
-OVCF has also made seven direct investments in a number of successful Ontario companies, including Shopify Inc. Through OVCF, over \$1 billion has been made available to Ontario-based/ focused companies.
-More importantly, we have attracted the confidence of our institutional partners back into early stage investing with our market based approach.
+OVCF has also made seven direct investments in a number of successful Ontario companies.
+In May 2015, the OVCF portfolio company Shopify

+Inc. filed for its initial public offering, valuing the company at US \$1.27 billion.
+Through OVCF, over \$1 billion has been made available to Ontario-based/focused companies.
+More importantly, our market-based approach has attracted the confidence of our institutional partners back into early stage investing.

 Through the Ontario Emerging Technologies Fund (OETF), OCGC invests alongside qualified co-investors in emerging technology companies in three designated sectors, thereby providing access to risk capital for these firms.
-As directed in May 2012, OETF no longer invests in new companies and only makes followon investments into its existing portfolio companies, as warranted.
-To date, OETF has committed investments totalling approximately \$88 million to 27 Ontario-based companies and levered an additional \$222 million in third party investments.
+As directed in May 2012, OETF no longer invests in new companies and only makes follow-on investments into its existing portfolio companies, as warranted.
+To date, OETF has committed investments totalling approximately \$93 million to 27 Ontario-based companies and levered an additional \$243 million in third party investments.

-In January 2014, the Northleaf Venture Catalyst Fund (NVCF) was the first fund offunds to launch under the Federal Venture Capital Action Plan program and builds on the successful OVCF model that has gained the confidence of our investment partners.
-As of March 31, 2015, NVCF (1) has successfully raised \$233.5 million and is actively working to secure a fully subscribed final close totalling \$300 million; and (2) has committed \$150.5 million to venture capital funds and companies with a Canada/Ontario presence.
-NVCF is reinforcing the Province's position as a North American leader in venture capital by attracting investments to Ontario and helping businesses compete globally.
+In January 2014, the Northleaf Venture Catalyst Fund (NVCF) was the first fund-offunds to launch under the Federal Venture Capital Action Plan and builds on the successful OVCF model that has gained the confidence of our investment partners.
+NVCF successfully completed its final close in July 2015, bringing total capitalization to the maximum \$300 million target.
+To date, NVCF has committed a total of approximately